FirmwGuy/CEP/docs/L0_Kernel/CELL-BOUND-ENZYME-BINDINGS.md

 Matching policy (hybrid)
 - Target present: an enzyme must be bound on the target path (via ancestor union).
 If a signal is also present, it must additionally match the signal (intersection of sets).
 - No target: signal‑only/broadcast dispatch using the signal index.
-- Optional modes (for compatibility): legacy OR, TARGET_ONLY, SIGNAL_ONLY, STRICT_BOTH.
-Defaults remain TARGET_THEN_SIGNAL.
+- Future compatibility: a policy switch could re-enable legacy modes (OR, TARGET_ONLY, SIGNAL_ONLY, STRICT_BOTH) if needed.
+The current implementation always applies TARGET_THEN_SIGNAL semantics.

 Data structures
-- Cell side (stored under a reserved child name, e.g., `CEP:enzymes`):
+- Cell side (current implementation):
-  - Linked list node (in‑memory representation):
-    - `name: cepDT` — enzyme identity.
-    - `flags: uint32_t` — includes a mandatory tombstone bit (for removals) and a propagate bit indicating whether the binding applies to descendants.
-    - `next: *` — pointer to next binding in the list.
-  - Storage location inside a cell:
+  - Each `cepStore` / `cepData` holds an in-memory singly linked list of bindings.
+  - Node layout: `name` (enzyme identity), `flags` (tombstone + propagate bits), `next` pointer, and `modified` heartbeat.
-    - If the cell has `cepStore`, the binding list is stored/anchored in the store (preferred when both store and data exist).
+  - Precedence: when both store and data exist, the store list is used; otherwise the data list is used.
-    - Else, if the cell has only `cepData`, the list is stored/anchored in the data.
-    - Precedence: `cepStore` bindings take precedence over `cepData` when both are present for the same cell.
-  - Semantics at resolve time:
-    - At the leaf (the exact target), include all bindings regardless of the propagate bit.
-    - From ancestors, include only bindings whose propagate bit is set.
-  - Append‑only on disk/journal:
-    - Additions append a new node (tombstone=0) with the current heartbeat timestamp.
-    - Removals append a tombstone node (tombstone=1) keyed by `name` to cancel the binding from that point in time.
-    - Do not create full `store->past` snapshots for binding changes; history is preserved by the per‑entry append‑only chain.
-    - Alternative representation: keep bindings as a dedicated child cell `CEP:enzymes`.
-In that case, only the `cepStoreNode` for that child is updated on changes; the entire parent store is not snapshotted.
+  - Resolve semantics: the target cell contributes all non-tombstoned entries; ancestors contribute only entries with the propagate flag set.
+  - Runtime append-only trail: bind/unbind operations append nodes and stamp `modified` with `cep_cell_timestamp_next()`.
+Persisting this chain into the historical journal is future work; today the list is kept in memory.
+  - Future option: bindings could be materialised as a dedicated child (e.g., `CEP:enzymes`) so only that child’s `cepStoreNode` mutates.
+The current implementation avoids `store->past` snapshots by keeping the list alongside existing store/data structures.
 - Inheritance masking:
-    - A tombstone on a child can mask an inherited binding of the same `name` coming from an ancestor.
-During resolve, the first non‑tombstoned occurrence wins; tombstones prevent propagation at or below that node.
+  - A tombstone appended on a child masks inherited bindings with the same name.
+The resolver skips masked names downstream.
 - Registry side:
   - `signal_head_buckets[]` and `signal_indices[]` for head‑segment lookup.
   - `by_name` map for descriptor materialization and de‑dup.